TAE Technologies: TAE Life Sciences

 In March 2018 TAE Technologies announced it had raised $40 million to create TAE Life Sciences, a subsidiary focused on refining boron neutron capture therapy (BNCT) for cancer treatment, with funding led by ARTIS Ventures.
 TAE Life Sciences also announced that it would partner with Neuboron Medtech, which would be the first to install the company's beam system.
 TAE Life Sciences shares common board members with TAE Technologies and is led by Bruce Bauer.

 TAE Power Solutions

-In September 2021, TAE Technologies announced the formation of a new division, Power Solutions, to commercialize the power management systems developed on the C-2W/Norman reactor for the electric vehicle, charging infrastructure, and energy storage markets, with UK-based industrialist David Roberts as its CEO.
+In September 2021, TAE Technologies announced formation of a new division, Power Solutions, to commercialize the power management systems developed on the C-2W/Norman reactor for the electric vehicle, charging infrastructure, and energy storage markets, with UK-based industrialist David Roberts as its CEO.

+Merger with Trump Media & Technology Group

+In December 2025, TAE Technologies announced a merger with Trump Media & Technology Group (TMTG) valued at $6 billion, and planned to occur in mid-2026.
+The merger is planned to help TAE with the capital to build a commercial reactor, with TMTG supplying $200 million at signing, and a further $100 million when Form S-4 is filed.

 Design

 Underlying theory

 An FRC is a loop of plasma.
 As current moves around it creates a field which self-contains the plasma.
 In practice, this looks more like a hotdog shape.

 In mainline fusion approaches, the energy needed to allow reactions, the Coulomb barrier, is provided by heating the fusion fuel to millions of degrees.
 In such fuel, the electrons disassociate from their ions, to form a gas-like mixture known as a plasma.
 In any gas-like mixture, the particles will be found in a wide variety of energies, according to the Maxwell–Boltzmann distribution.
 In these systems, fusion occurs when two of the higher-energy particles in the mix randomly collide.
 Keeping the fuel together long enough for this to occur is a major challenge.

 TAE's machines spin plasma up into a looped structure called a field-reversed configuration (FRC) which is a loop of hot, dense plasma.
 Material inside an FRC is self-contained by the fields the plasma creates.
 As the plasma current moves around the loop, it creates a magnetic field perpendicular to the direction of motion, much like current in a wire would do.
 This self-created field helps to hold in the plasma current and keeps the loop stable.

 The challenge with field-reversed configurations is that they slow down over time, wobble, and eventually collapse.
 The company's innovation was to continuously apply particle beams along the surface of the FRC to keep it rotating.
 This beam and hoop system was key to increasing the machines' longevity, stability and performance.